zerosync/zerosync.github.io/README.md

 `rake clean preview`

-After that can with the result in the browser http://localhost:4242
+View the compiled website in the browser http://localhost:4242

 ## Deploy to production